 The ORG Editors did much to analyse the author's supposed mistakes, and concluded that though he was guilty of various minor errors, to be expected in a layman's description of highly technical matters, most of the major mistakes of which he had been accused were found on close examination not to exist at all.

-The British built a number of major bridges during their time in India to support trade and better communications, and the opening of a bridge was an important event.
+The British built a number of major bridges during their time in India to support trade and security, and the opening of a bridge was an important event.
 Rudyard covered several such openings as a newspaper correspondent.
-Two of his reports are to be found in Kipling's India, uncollected sketches 1884-88 (Macmillan, 1986) edited by Thomas Pinney:

 Who were the engineers ?